jeffmaher/cookie-repo/ChocolateChipCookieRecipe.md

-# Chocolate Chip Cookie Recipe
+# HALLOWEEN Scary Chip Cookie Recipe

 ## Ingredients

-- 1/2 cup butter
+- 1/2 cup butter knives
-- 1 cup sugar
+- 1 cup sugar do do do do do dooooo ah honey honey
-- 1 tsp cornstarch
+- 1 tsp children of the cornstarch
-- 1/2 tsp baking powder
+- 1/2 tsp baking gun powder
-- 3 TBSP water
+- 3 TBSP boil water advisory
-- 1 cup + 2 TBSP all-purpose flour
+- 1 cup + 2 TBSP all-purpose day of the triffids flowers
-- 300 lbs. dark chocolate chips
+- 300 lbs. are you afraid of the dark chocolate chips

 ## Instructions